Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: From Coupled Oscillators to Networks

 \subsubsection{Forced Synchronization}

 The system setup for forced synchronization of the two coupled van der Pol oscillators is presented in \tabref{tab:two_vdp_sync_setup}.
 The parameters $\omega_1$ and $c$ are chosen according to \figref{fig:van_der_pol_sync_plot_full}, such that the uncontrolled system follows a de-synchronization regime at a distance, $\Delta \omega$, approximately half the plateau from the closest synchronization point.
 The initial conditions are the same for both oscillators.
+The stopping criteria are chosen heuristically; in particular, the runtime was chosen from preliminary runs such that a typical control law can be found within that number of iterations.

 The degree of de-synchronization is encompassed by the following cost functional:

 It measures the difference in observed frequencies exhibited by the two oscillators, with smaller differences reducing the cost on this objective.